-It is the policy of the State of North Carolina to reasonably accommodate qualified individuals with disabilities and those who are pregnant unless the accommodation would impose an undue hardship.
+It is the policy of the State of North Carolina to reasonably accommodate qualified individuals with disabilities and known limitations due to pregnancy, childbirth, or related medical conditions unless the accommodation would impose an undue hardship.
 While many pregnant individuals and individuals with disabilities can work without accommodation, other qualified applicants and employees face barriers to employment without the accommodation process.

 The purpose of this policy is to assist agency and university employers, current employees, and applicants for employment in requesting and processing reasonable accommodation requests.
-The overall intent of this policy is to ensure that the State of North Carolina fully complies with the Americans with Disabilities Act (ADA), Pregnancy Discrimination Act, the Americans with Disabilities Amendment Act (ADAA), and maintains equal opportunity in employment for all qualified persons with disabilities and those who are pregnant.
+The overall intent of this policy is to ensure that the State of North Carolina fully complies with the Americans with Disabilities Act (ADA), Pregnancy Discrimination Act, the Americans with Disabilities Amendment Act (ADAA), and the Pregnant Workers Fairness Act (PWFA) and maintains equal opportunity in employment for all qualified persons with disabilities and those who are pregnant.
 This policy also prohibits retaliation against employees.